 New York Life has long been recognized as a strong supporter of its female workforce.
-We were recently named among the country’s Best Companys for Multicultural Women in 2021 by Seramount.
+We were recently named among the country’s Best Companies for Multicultural Women in 2022 by Seramount.
 But did you know our first female director was appointed in the 1940s?

 Mildred McAfee Horton (nee Mildred McAfee, married 1945) served on New York Life Insurance Company’s Board of Directors from August 20, 1947 to June 17, 1959 and was the first female director in our history.

 A graduate of Vassar College, Columbia University and University of Chicago, Mildred had a distinguished career in education and administration, serving in various leadership roles at Center, Vassar and Oberlin colleges before she was elected president of Wellesley in 1936.

-During World War II, Mildred McAfee took a leave of absence from Wellesley college to serve as the first director of Women’s Reserve, U.S. Naval Reserve (commonly referred to as WAVES, for Women Accepted for Voluntary Emergency Service).
-Ms. McAfee began her military career as a lieutenant commander, making her the Navy’s first female commissioned officer.
+During World War II, Mildred took a leave of absence from Wellesley college to serve as the first director of Women’s Reserve, U.S. Naval Reserve (commonly referred to as WAVES, for Women Accepted for Voluntary Emergency Service).
+Mildred began her military career as a lieutenant commander, making her the Navy’s first female commissioned officer.
 A year later, she was promoted to captain.
 As director, she trained 86,000 women across to country to be “parachute riggers, aerologists, link trainer instructors for flyer, metalsmiths radiomen, aviation machinists mates,” and countless other traditionally male-only jobs.
 According to newspaper reports, "Under Captain Horton, Waves took jobs in nearly half of the Navy’s 1,000 installations.
 At the Navy Department in Washington there were more Waves than men."

 “Mildred McAfee Horton held many posts in her impressive career, including as president of Wellesley College, the first female commissioned officer in the US Navy, co-chairwoman of the National Women’s Conference on Civil Rights, and president of the Association of American Colleges.”